-Under Article 13, paragraphs 3 and 4 respectively lay out the conditions where a contractual term will be held or presumed unfair.
-Accordingly, contract terms that aim for or result in excluding or limiting the liability of the imposing party intentional acts or gross negligence; excluding the remedies available to the weaker party in case of non-performance of contractual obligations; giving the imposing party the exclusive right to determine conformity of the supplied data or to interpret any term of the contract shall be regarded as unfair and thus will not be binding (Article 13(3)).
+Under Article 13, paragraphs 4 and 5 respectively lay out the conditions where a contractual term will be held or presumed unfair.
+Accordingly, contract terms that aim for or result in excluding or limiting the liability of the imposing party intentional acts or gross negligence; excluding the remedies available to the weaker party in case of non-performance of contractual obligations; giving the imposing party the exclusive right to determine conformity of the supplied data or to interpret any term of the contract shall be regarded as unfair and thus will not be binding (Article 13(4)).

-The presumption of unfairness applies to the contract terms which inappropriately limit the remedies in case of non-performance of contractual obligations or the liability in case of breach of those obligations; allow the imposing party to access and use data of the other contracting party in a manner that is significantly detrimental to the legitimate interests of the other contracting party; prevent or limit the weaker party from using or obtaining a copy of the data contributed or generated by that party during the period of the contract, or enable the imposing party to terminate the contract with unreasonably short notice (Article 13(4)).
+The presumption of unfairness applies to the contract terms which inappropriately limit the remedies in case of non-performance of contractual obligations or the liability in case of breach of those obligations or extend the liability of the enterprise upon whom the term has been unilaterally imposed; allow the imposing party to access and use data of the other contracting party in a manner that is significantly detrimental to the legitimate interests of the other contracting party; prevent the party upon whom the term has been unilaterally imposed from terminating the agreement within a reasonable period; prevent or limit the weaker party from using or obtaining a copy of the data contributed or generated by that party during the period of the contract, or enable the imposing party to terminate the contract with unreasonably short notice; and finally, enable the party that unilaterally imposed the term to substantially change the price specified in the contract or any other substantive condition related to the nature, format, quality or quantity of the data to be shared, where no valid reason and no right of the other party to terminate the contract in the case of such a change is specified in the contract (Article 13(4)).